-4. What are the publicly funded COVID-19 vaccines are available in pharmacies?
+4. Which publicly funded COVID-19 vaccines are available in pharmacies?

 Refer to the most recent EO Notice: Administration of Publicly Funded COVID-19 Vaccines in Ontario Pharmacies.
 Inclusion of a product in the EO Notice does not guarantee continued supply of the product through the participating pharmaceutical distributors.